-COVID-19 Testing in K-12 Schools and Child Care
+COVID-19 Testing in K-12 Schools and Child Care Programs

 The State of Minnesota is providing at-home test kits to K-12 schools for use by staff, students, children, and their families.
 Fulfillment of test orders depends on available supply.
 MDH does not guarantee test orders will be fulfilled.
+K-12 schools may also participate in the CDC Operation Expanded Testing program.

-MDH COVID-19 test options for K-12 Schools
+COVID-19 test options for K-12 schools and child care programs

 - Tests are available for students ages 2 years and older, staff, and families.